Adewale1010/all-system_engineering-devops/0x05-processes_and_signals/README.md

 	    In between every I am alive! message, the program should pause for 2 seconds

 	Write Bash (init) script 101-manage_my_process that manages manage_my_process. (both files need to be pushed to git)

+11. Zombie
+	Write a C program that creates 5 zombie processes.